Dimmanzo/culinary-academy/README.md

 [View live project here!](https://dimmanzo.github.io/culinary-academy/)

-Culinary Academy is a FICTIONARY site about a online cooking school.
+Culinary Academy is a <span style="color:red;">FICTIONAL site </span>about a cooking school.
+Website design is really simple, allowing users to easily access all of the information.
+This site will be targeted towards people who want to learn or improve their cooking skills.

 ![Responsive Mockup](https://github.com/Dimmanzo/culinary-academy/blob/main/media/culinary-academy-mockup.png)